kes2401/code-institute-easter-hackathon/README.md

 ## Testing

-1. Contact form: checked number text area is for phone number and not other number types.
+Contact form: checked number text area is for phone number and not other number types.
-2.
+Navbar: check the navbar was uniform and functional through the website.

 ## Deployment